Bala-6478/Java-Project-Application/README.md

 15. Advanced To Do List GUI In Java
 16. ResumeBuilder GUI In Java
 17. FruitNinjaGame GUI In Java
-18. AdvanceNotepadApp GUI In Java
+18. Advance NotepadApp GUI In Java
-19. AdvanceImageViewer GUI In Java
+19. Advance ImageViewer GUI In Java
 20. MultiToolApp GUI In Java
 21. FileExplorerPro GUI In Java
 22. StudentGradeCalculator GUI In Java